PhysioMio:

 Maximilian Miller

 Following the PhysioMio project, Julian Ilg, Konstantin Ryan, and Alexander Oldemeier co-founded the startup FORMOVE, aiming to transfer the intelligence of human movement and interaction to robots.
-Maximilian Miller continued his research within the EU-funded iMEDCAP project.
+Maximilian Miller continued his PhD at the institute within the EU-funded iMEDCAP project.

 Clinical Partners